dhellmann/pymotw-3/source/shelve/index.rst

 .. module:: shelve
     :synopsis: Persistent storage of objects

-:Purpose: The shelve module implements persistent storage for
-          arbitrary Python objects that can be pickled, using a dictionary-like API.

 The :mod:`shelve` module can be used as a simple persistent storage option for Python objects when a relational database is not required.
 The shelf is accessed by keys, just as with a